speedment/speedment-doc/pages/stream_fundamentals.md

 ### Java 9 Operations
-Two new *intermediate operations* were introduced in Java 9.
+Two new *Intermediate Operations* were introduced in Java 9.
 Because these methods were added to the Stream interface with default implementations, these methods can be used by any Stream written in either Java 8 or Java 9.

 | Operation         | Parameter          | Returns a `Stream` that:
 | :------------     | :----------------- | :----------------------------------------------------- |
 | `takeWhile`       | `Predicate`        | contains the elements in the original stream until the the first one fails the Predicate test
 | `dropWhile`       | `Predicate`        | contains the elements in the original stream dropping all elements until the the first one fails the Predicate test then containing the rest of the elements

 Please revise the complete {{site.data.javadoc.Stream}} JavaDoc for more information.
-Here are some examples of streams with *intermediate operations*:
+Here are some examples of streams with *Intermediate Operations*:

 ## Intermediate Operations Examples

-Here is a list with examples for many of the  *intermediate operations*.
+Here is a list with examples for many of the  *Intermediate Operations*.
 In the examples below, lambdas are used but many times, the lambdas could be replaces by method references (e.g. the lambda `() -> new StringBuilder` can be replaced by a method reference `StringBuilder::new`).
-The source code for the examples with *intermediate operations* below can be found [here on GitHub](https://github.com/speedment/speedment-doc-examples/blob/master/src/main/java/com/speedment/documentation/stream_fundamentals/IntermediateOperations.java)
+The source code for the examples with *Intermediate Operations* below can be found [here on GitHub](https://github.com/speedment/speedment-doc-examples/blob/master/src/main/java/com/speedment/documentation/stream_fundamentals/IntermediateOperations.java)

 ### filter
 ``` java